Do I have to be a member?

 Do you sell alcohol?

 No. The Woods Campground is a BYOB facility.
 Only guests 21 and older may responsibly consume alcohol.
 In Pennsylvania, wine and spirits are sold in state owned stores and beer is sold at beverage distributors.
 Guest Services can provide directions to these stores located in in Lehighton or Brodheadsville.
 The closest beer distributor to camp is Beltzville Beverage.
 If you’re going to Lehighton for liquor, you’ll find Dunbar Beverage on the way.
+Recently, Giant Food Store started selling beer and wine in smaller quantities (6 or 12 packs).
 Please note that no glass bottles or containers are allowed on the pool deck or in the hot tubs.
 Overly intoxicated guests will not be tolerated and will risk being banned and arrested for their resulting behavior.

 Are there Groups Discounts?